UCC-CE-iTinAEC/osp-scraper/README.md

 A script to convert to the legacy data format is in `bin/write_legacy_logs.py`.
 Note that data files will be hard linked to save space.

+## Celery

+Syllascrape supports running spiders under [Celery](http://www.celeryproject.org/).
+Celery looks for a module `celeryconfig.py` somewhere on the PYTHONPATH.
+To start the celery worker, from the project directory run:

+    $ celery -A syllascrape worker -l info

+Also installed is [Flower](https://flower.readthedocs.io/en/latest/) a nice web UI for monitoring celery.
+Run it as:

+    $ flower -A syllascrape

+By default, it listens on http://localhost:5555/ .